ATrappmann/RoboRemote/README.md

   * 1x 5pin Dupont connector
   * 20x female Dupont jumper wire terminal connector pins
   * 0.75mm wires, diverse colors

+## Sketches
+### RoboRemote_HW_Test
+**RoboRemote_HW_Test** is a small Sketch for the Arduino Pro Mini to test the wiring and the functionality after the **RoboRemote** controller has been build.
+It will print the button states and the potentiometer values to the Serial output.
+LEDs will be blinking and the LCD will show a welcome message.

+### RoboRemote_HC05_Terminal
+**RoboRemote_HC05_Terminal** is a Sketch for an Arduino to test and configure the HC-05 Bluetooth modules.
+This sketch can be used independently of **RoboRemote** to configure 1 HC-05 module as a slave device and 1 HC-05 module as master.

+The **HC05 slave module** for the controlled robot is configured as follows:
+1. set the slave role for the HC-05 module: `AT+ROLE=0`
+1. configure the desired communication speed: ie. `AT+UART=38400,0,0`
+1. set a remote name for the module: `AT+NAME=RoboRemote`
+1. define a PIN for secure access: ie. `AT+PSWD=1234`

+The **HC05 master module** for **RoboRemote** is configured as follows:
+1. set the master role for the HC-05 module: `AT+ROLE=1`
+2. configure the same communication speed as for the slave: ie. `AT+UART=38400,0,0`
+3. set the same PIN as for the slave: ie. `AT+PSWD=1234`
+4. set connection mode for authorized devices only `AT+CMODE=0`
+4. set inquire access mode, max 5 devices in 9s `AT+INQM=0,5,9`
+5. initialize SPP `AT+INIT`
+6. get list of devices in range `AT+INQ`
+7. ask for name or specified device `AT+RNAME?xxxx,yy,zzzzzz`
+8. pair with specified device `AT+PAIR=xxxx,yy,zzzzzz,9`
+9. set BT address `AT+BIND=xxxx,yy,zzzzzz`
+10. connect with device `AT+LINK=xxxx,yy,zzzzzz`

+After this setup, devices will connect automatically when powered on if they are not in AT command mode.
+If AT command mode was selected, the master can pair with its slave device with the command `AT+INIT`.

 ## Copyright
 **RoboRemote** is written by Andreas Trappmann from [Trappmann-Robotics.de](https://www.trappmann-robotics.de/).
 It